adamdimeski/Automatic-Extraction-of-Mining-Company-Drillhole-Results/README.md

 ## About
 This is the repository for the corpus for extracting drillhole results from Australian mining companies.
 This corpus is further discussed in <insert citation here>.

 Mining companies provide reports about their mineral exploration programs, commonly through annual reports and assay reports.
 These reports contain "drill-hole sentences" which are phrases containing aunique drillhole code, depth, material, type and material percentage.
+See the example below.

 ![Example Sentence](drillhole.svg)

 ## Dataset